Click the links below to jump to the indicated sections.

 - 2017-present: Professor, Department of English, Dalhousie University (cross appointed to Gender and Women’s Studies Program

-- 2014-16: President, Association for Canadian College and University Teachers of English (ACCUTE)
+- 2014-16: President, Association of Canadian College and University Teachers of English (ACCUTE)

 - 2013-14: Second Vice-President, Dalhousie Faculty Association